Abundance and Adornment

 Gold earring with clustered spheres and pyramidal granulation, Roman, 2nd–3rd century CE (Metropolitan Museum of Art)

-In ancient Greece, grapes were closely associated with the god Dionysus, worshipped as Bacchus in Roman times.
-The god of wine and revelry, Dionysus represents the abundance of the natural world and the intoxicating powers of nature.
+In ancient Greece, grapes were closely associated with the god Dionysus, known as Bacchus in Roman times.
+As the god of wine and revelry, Dionysus embodied the abundance of the natural world and the intoxicating powers of nature.
 Female followers of the cult of Dionysus, called the Maenads, were believed to be “mad women” who retreated to the mountains at night to take part in ritual drinking and dancing.
 Thus, Dionysus was a symbol of feminine freedom as well.
-Symbols such as grapes, wine, and wine jars were often incorporated into women’s jewelry to invoke to Dionysus.
+Symbols such as grapes, wine, and wine vessels frequently appear in jewelry, invoking the prosperity and vitality associated with his cult.

 Earring in the form of a scroll-handled vase composed of hollow balls designed to resemble grape cluster, Parthian, ca. 1st–2nd century CE (Metropolitan Museum of Art)

-In ancient Greece and Rome, wine was often stored and transported in a vessel called an amphora.
-These vessels have a rounded base and a narrow neck, often flanked by two handles, and have been excavated in great quantity across the ancient Mediterranean.
+In ancient times, wine was commonly stored and transported in a vessel called an amphora—a jar with a rounded body and narrow neck often flanked by two handles.
+Amphorae have been excavated in vast numbers across the ancient Mediterranean.
+They were essential to trade and to daily life, found in diverse contexts ranging from shipwrecks to houses and shops in Pompeii.

 Amphorae excavated at Pompeii, 79 CE (photo by Alexis Menten)